adrian154/blog/blogposts/internet.md

 * Since every device needs to be able to receive the data being transmitted by the hub, if one device was slower than the others, *every* link on the switch would be forced to operate at that speed.
 * Multiple devices trying to transmit at the same time would result in a garbled mess being transmitted (a condition known as a [collision](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection)), requiring the hub to detect the conflict and temporarily stop all transmissions.
 This obviously degraded network performance.

-Today, hubs have been made obsolete in favor of switches and are rarely used outside of special conditions.
-(Ironically enough, I have seen a couple in use at my school...)
+Today, hubs have been made obsolete in favor of switches and are rarely used outside of special conditions (though evidently my school's IT department hasn't gotten the memo).
+Even in the early days of Ethernet, it was apparent that collisions posed a challenging problem, so other protocols approached access control differently.
+For example, in Token Ring setups, there is no central switch or hub; nodes are connected in a ring, and transmission rights are passed around the ring.
+When one node is done transmitting, it passes the *token* to the next node.
+Hence the name, Token Ring. \*roll credits\*

 </div>